GluuFederation/docs-ce-prod/docs/source/reference/cache-provider-prop.md

 Name                          | Description
 ------------------------------|-----------
-defaultPutExpiration          | defaultPutExpiration timeout value in seconds
+defaultPutExpiration          | Default expiration time for the object put into cache in seconds